pinnace/burp-jwt-fuzzhelper-extension/README.md

 5. `Signature Algorithm`: If `Generate Signature` is True, then use this algorithm
 6. `Signing Key` : Optional signing key to paste.
 If using RS, ES, or PS family of algorithms, this key must be a valid signing key.
 7. `Signing Key From File`: Optionally load key from file.
 If selected, option `Path to Signing Key` will appear.
 Useful if key is raw bytes and generally more reliable.
 Recommended.
+8. `Signing Key From Command`: Optionally obtain key from external comand.
+If selected, option `Path to Signing Cmd` will appear.
+Useful if signing process is not standard or not supported.
+The command should expect only `encoded(header).encoded(payload)` string as an argument and print base64-encoded key to standard output.
-8. `Path to Signing Key`: Path to file with the signing key.
+9. `Path to Signing Key`: Path to file with the signing key.
 If using RS, ES, or PS family of algorithms, this key must be a valid signing key.

 #### Selector Example: Selecting `alg`